sferna10/Logo_designer/README.md

 # Logo_designer
-It is an application that helps customize logos and save them as an SVG file.

 ## Description

-A command-line application that dynamically generates a professional README.md file from a user’s input using Inquirer package and npm
+The application helps customize logos and save them as an SVG file that is dynamically generated from a user’s input using Inquirer package and npm.

 ## Table of Contents